What We’ll Cover:

-Additionally, you’ll want to target long-tail keywords terms that help you rank for voice search, as more and more users take advantage of Google Assistant and Siri to find local businesses.
+You’ll want to target long-tail keyword terms that help you rank for voice search, as more and more users take advantage of Google Assistant and Siri to find local businesses.

 Link-Building for Local SEO

-When you’re running a business that’s 100% online, link-building is par for the course—you might do some guest blogging, outreach, and spend some time looking for opportunities to steal links from low quality pages.
+When you’re running a business that’s 100% online, link-building is par for the course—you might do some guest blogging, and outreach, and spend some time looking for opportunities to steal links from low-quality pages.

-However, link-building for local SEO comes with some unique challenges.
-Using the appropriate on-site and offsite methods, you’ll strengthen the quality and authority of your link profile, which is used as a local ranking factor.
+However, link-building for local SEO also comes with unique challenges.
+Using the appropriate on-site and off-site methods, you’ll strengthen the quality and authority of your link profile, which is used as a local ranking factor.

 To earn links from major websites, you’ll need to make other local websites want to link to you.
 This means you’ll need great content and a positive reputation.

-- Comment and guest post on local blogs, and offer testimonials to other local businesses, and be an active member of local social media pages, as well as sites like NextDoor which focuses on connecting with your community.
+- Comment and guest post on local blogs, offer testimonials to other local businesses and be an active member of local social media pages, as well as sites like NextDoor which focuses on connecting with your community.